 The pros of Shared Ownership

 The biggest positive aspect of the shared ownership scheme is the initial affordability factor and low deposit.
-As an example, say the price of the full property in question is £230,000 and as per the guidelines of the scheme, you were to buy a 25% share.
+For example, say the price of the full property in question is £230,000 and as per the scheme’s guidelines, you were to buy a 25% share.
 That would make the price you pay £57,500, with a minimum deposit amount between 5% to 10% (£5,750).
 On this basis, who wouldn’t want to get on the property ladder in this way, if the deposit amount is this low?

 In addition to the low barrier to entry with the shared ownership scheme, the properties available are usually in prominent and more attractive locations and are generally newly built, albeit there are many shared ownership resale properties on the market, should you not want to go down this route.
 Newly built properties also tend to have lower energy costs as they are built to be more efficient.

 One of the big selling factors for the shared ownership scheme is the ability to ‘staircase’ and work your way up to owning the property outright.
-‘Staircasing’ is when the buyer can buy more shares in the property, in order to own a greater proportion of the home.
+‘Staircasing’ is when the buyer can buy more shares in the property to own a greater proportion of the home.
 The more shares you buy, the less rent is payable to the Housing Association.
-It’s important to note, however, that the buyer would have to buy additional shares at the current market rate.
+However, it’s important to note that the buyer would have to buy additional shares at the current market rate.

 The cons of Shared Ownership